Zero Waste, All Natural Cold Remedies

 Soak the dried shiitake mushrooms overnight, drain the liquid and simmer for 30 mins with toasted cinnamon quills, star anise, cloves, blackened onion, and ginger.
 Serve with Thai basil, coriander, lime, rice noodles, the soaked shiitakes and veg of your choice.

-Nourished Life sells heaps of natural medicine and remedies if you’d rather buy an already-made, tested remedy, including:
+Nourished Life (AU) sells heaps of natural medicine and remedies if you’d rather buy an already-made, tested remedy, including: